mo65535/install-on-CN/README.md

 Now, using pip, it is very easy to install additional packages for Python.

-As an example, search pip for packages with dicom in the name
+As an example, search the pip repository for packages with dicom in their name

 ```bash
 pip search dicom